Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 Here is my comprehensive list of Iceland essentials as well as other things you may not have thought about bringing to Iceland, but which DO prove extremely useful, especially if you’re travelling the Ring Road.

-We are rather frugal people, so this list for the most part will be really budget friendly.
-The only pricier items are our daypacks (a CRUCIAL item for your trip) and hiking sneakers.
 I personally am not a huge fan of ankle high hiking boots, although you’ll absolutely see them on the list.
 I do have them and wear them on the trails that require them.
 My husband wears them all the time.
-Myself, when I can, I wear hiking sneakers and those I spent some money on.
+I wear hiking sneakers whenever I can, which is why I spent some money on them.
 They seem to last, so they were definitely worth the investment.
-Details below.

 I did not include personal items and toiletries in my list, or items like hair dryers or flat irons.
 Not everyone uses them, but if you do and want to bring your own, just make sure they are dual voltage travel ones.